riskframe/ai-rmm/framework/manage-4.1.md

 ### Manage 4.1.3.
 Implement an Appeal and Override Mechanism.

+Implementing an appeal and override mechanism is crucial for addressing discrepancies or errors identified in AI system decisions post-deployment.
+This mechanism allows users or stakeholders to challenge or override automated decisions deemed inaccurate, biased, or inappropriate.
+By providing a means for appeal and override, organizations can uphold fairness, transparency, and accountability in AI system operations, fostering trust among users and mitigating potential negative impacts.
+Regular monitoring and evaluation of appeal and override requests enables continuous improvement and refinement of the AI system's decision-making processes.

+Establishing a formal appeal and override mechanism involves creating a structured process for users to contest AI system decisions they perceive as inaccurate, biased, or unfair.
+This entails defining clear guidelines for submitting appeals, including criteria for review and the authority responsible for decision-making.
+Ensuring accessibility, transparency, and impartiality of the mechanism is essential for maintaining user trust and confidence in the AI system's operations.

 #### Sub Practices

 1. Establish a formal appeal and override mechanism for users to challenge AI system decisions that they believe are inaccurate, biased, or unfair.